abofaz-hezave/Hextech/README.md

    - AI asks clarifying questions about size, style, and preferences.

 2. **AI Processing Stage:**
-   - Understands the query and matches filters in DynamoDB.
+   - Understands the query and matches filters in DynamoDB or any other
    - Refines results based on follow-ups (e.g., “Do you prefer dresses or suits?”).

 3. **Output Stage:**